Introduction -the company Xmas party allowance

 A claim for the annual staff party/annual function

-As a company director, you can claim for the expenses incurred within the Annual Event allowance.
+As a company director, you can claim for the expenses incurred within the limited company Annual Event allowance.
 As mentioned, this includes your limited company Christmas party allowance.
 You can hold this for yourself and your partner.
 If you have any employees, you could also provide an event such as a Christmas party.
 You could also provide another outing and record this cost as a Staff Welfare Expense.

 The tax treatment of the event or events during the tax year will be that the cost of these is tax-deductible, providing that the total does not exceed £150 per person.